kriswilk/buzzah/README.md

 ## Limitations

-This is a work in progress, and only includes an electronics/firmware design.
+This is a work in progress, and only represents an electronics/firmware design.
 Adapting the device into a set of gloves, a "buzz board", or other physical form is up to the user.
 Those considerations are more personal and less technical...and definitely not my area of expertise.

 ## Parts